GesturalOrigins/Group-philosophy-and-operating-procedures/Philosophy and guidelines.md

 *	You earn first authorship if you do most of the data collection, analysis, and writing.
 *	You earn co-first-authorship if you and someone else either did equal amounts of work or each contributed most of different stages (collection, analysis, writing)
 *	You earn co-authorship if you contribute essential effort to getting a substantial portion of the data, analysis on, or writing of the paper.
 *	You must have read, understood, and approved any paper you are co-author on.
+We will make sure that everyone who has collected a substantial portion of the data has the opportunity to do so.

 ## Your obligations to yourself
 *	Be kind to yourself and others.